muze-nl/assert/README.md

 The first parameter to `assert.fails` contains the data you want to check.
 The second (or third, fourth, etc.) contain the assertions.
 If the data is an object, the assertions can use the same property names to add assertions for those specific properties.
 Here the `url.searchParams.response_type` must be equal to `code`, or the assertion will fail.
 You can also use numbers and booleans like this.

 You can also add functions to the assertions.
-In this case the `assert.optional()` method adds a function that will only fail if the property is set and not `null`, but does not match the assertions passed to `assert.optional()`.
+In this case the `assert.Optional()` method adds a function that will only fail if the property is set and not `null`, but does not match the assertion passed to `assert.Optional()`.

 An assertion may also be a regular expression.
 If the property value fails to match that expression, the assertion fails.
 Here the `url.searchParams.state` is tested to make sure that, if it is set, it must not be empty.

 In a mock middleware function, it is all well and good to always test your preconditions.
 But in production many preconditions may be assumed to be valid.
 These preconditions are not expected to fail in production, only in development.
-In that case you may use [`assert.check()`]('./docs/check.md').
+In that case you may use [`assert.assert()`](./docs/assert.md).
 This function by default does nothing.
 Only when you enable assertions does this function do anything.
 This allows you to selectively turn on assertions only in a development context.
 And avoid doing unnecessary work while in production.
-This is how it is used in the [oauth2 middleware](./middleware/oauth2.md) (not the mock server, the actual client code):
+This is how it is used in the [oauth2 middleware](https://github.com/muze-nl/metro-oauth2) (not the mock server, the actual client code):

 ```javascript
 assert.assert(oauth2, {